Matthaeus07/enhanced-bot/README.md

 ### Commands

-Here are all the available commands in the bot!
+Here are all the available commands you can use!

 | **Commands**      | **Description**                | **Usage**                         |
 |     :---:         |     :---:                      |     :---:                         |